ivucicev/RYPM/tasks.md

      - [x] ability to edit workout on the spot if selected wrong on program
      - [?]
 No need to select weight when creating program... not sure, maybe this OK
      - [x] cannot add new exercize while workout is active
+     - [x] CONFIRM DELETION of template, program, exercise
-     - [ ] When creating program - adding lots of weeks causes 404 in console and lots of requests HIGH prio -too many requests in general, i think server would crash with 1.5 active users
+     - [ ] When creating program - adding lots of weeks causes 404 in console and lots of requests !HIGH prio -too many requests in general, i think server would crash with 1.5 active users
+     - [ ] Navigating exercise left and right calls N requests ever time, even if nothing is changed  !HIGH
-     - [ ] EDITING DONE WORKOUT WORKS LIKE DOG SHIT - doesnt work, creates random exercises and deletes old ones very WTF functionallity
+     - [ ] EDITING DONE WORKOUT WORKS LIKE DOG SHIT - doesnt work, creates random exercises and deletes old ones very WTF functionallity also updates navigating left and right for no reason
-     - [ ] CONFIRM DELETION

 Workouts screen -
     - [x] Add program complete test [ok]